QuanggCK/BTAndroidPMQ65CLC/README.md

 ---

 ## LoginFigmaScreen
-This assignment goals is to replicate the original Figma and transform it in the Android Studio
+This assignment goals is to replicate the original Figma and transform it in the Android Studio.
-<a href="https://github.com/QuanggCK" target="_blank">Link Figma</a>
+<a href="https://www.figma.com/design/HO7EOnYSwiIhIhcT64MCoN/Untitled?node-id=18-1658&t=zMQZILJOb8NdonEO-1" target="_blank">Link Figma</a>